vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 He had to give it which he did under protest.
 But the first thing he did in England was to get the undertaking cancelled.
 Nor was this very difficult.
-If Dr. Nair, who had given a similar undertaking could ^%t the per- mission of the British Cabinet to make speeches, why should not Mr. Tilak have the same ?
+If Dr. Nair, who had given a similar undertaking could ^%t the per###mission of the British Cabinet to make speeches, why should not Mr. Tilak have the same ?
 Surely, what is sauce for goose is sauce for gander also.
 He did get the cancellation of the pledge, though of course, he was